Birth of the Balancer

 Berek moves slowly out on his own.

-I carry Balshown out, and then pass out.
+I bring Balshown to Shazira and the others, and then pass out.

 When I wake up I see Shazira, Berek, Tzina, and Mayla.